 As well as discussing your concerns with your medico-legal adviser, you can discuss the investigation with family members, trusted colleague or friend, ensuring you protect the patient’s confidentiality at all times.

-The GMC has set up a confidential support service in conjunction with the BMA which is open to all doctors who have had a complaint made about them to the GMC.
+The GMC has a confidential support service in conjunction with the BMA which is open to all doctors who have had a complaint made about them to the GMC.
+Doctors in England suffering mental ill health and addiction can also get support from NHS Practitioner Health.